 The airport has an arrival usage fee for all participants of $60 to be paid in person at the Arrival Gate.
-This fee is waived for those who volunteer for the Airport, with a printed page authorizing your fee waiver ready to show the Box Office.
+This fee is waived for those who volunteer for the Airport, please have the email confirmation of your fee waiver ready to show the Box Office.
 If you don’t bring the waiver, you will need to pay the fee.

 After checking in at the Arrival Gate, you will be given a “Resident” wristband that will permit you access through the ramp In/Out Gate.

 Ingress / Egress

 The In/Out Gate is staffed by Gate Perimeter Exodus staff and will be checking wristbands at the gate.
 Only those with “Resident Wristbands” will be permitted through the gate.
 Pilots will not be permitted to escort passengers through the gate until they receive a Scenic Briefing.

 Luggage carts are stationed outside of the In/Out Gate to aid pilots and passenger from moving baggage and cargo from the plane to the inside of the fence.
 Please keep airport luggage carts at the airport!
 Other pilots and passengers will be eternally grateful!
 Carts live at the In/Out Gate and the sooner you return yours, the sooner others can use them.